We know what you’re thinking . . .

 - Q. My child is new to camp.
 Are there any opportunities for new campers to meet other campers before the summer begins?

 Yes!
-We host a new camper luncheon in the Tri-state area every December as well as a New Camper Open House “at camp” on Saturday, June 13, 2015, two weeks before camp begins.
+We host a new camper luncheon in the Tri-state area during the winter time as well as a New Camper Open House “at camp” on Saturday, June 9, 2019, two weeks before camp begins.
 During this day, campers meet staff, enjoy a barbecue lunch, and have some recreational activity — a taste of what they’ll enjoy during the summer.
 Campers and their parents receive a tour of the camp as well.